Dalton Colombo

 Computer Science

 Dalton Colombo’s design is an innovative approach to increasing circuit efficiency, an idea with significant potential in electronics performance, especially regarding power consumption and manufacturing cost.
-Dalton began his academic journey in computer engineering at the Federal University of Itajubá and completed his master’s and doctorate in microelectronics at the Federal University of Rio Grande do Sul.
+Colombo began his academic journey in computer engineering at the Federal University of Itajubá and completed his master’s and doctorate in microelectronics at the Federal University of Rio Grande do Sul.
 Part of his doctorate period was spent at the North American company Texas Instruments.
 In addition, he spent time as a visiting researcher in 2010 at the integrated circuits laboratory at the Université du Québec à Montréal, Canada.
-Currently a professor at the School of Engineering at the Federal University of Minas Gerais, Dalton uses his free time for yoga, long waterfall swims and walks with Luna, his four-legged daughter.
+Currently a professor at the School of Engineering at the Federal University of Minas Gerais, he uses his free time for yoga, long waterfall swims and walks with Luna, his four-legged daughter.

 Projects